Applications and arranging matters

 The Board of Examiners can, at your request, grant an exemption for an examination if you have passed an examination of a course which is similar in content, size/workload and level which is part of an already obtained bachelor or law master degree.

 The Board of Examiners decides within six weeks after receiving your request.
 You need to provide the Board of Examines with information with regard to your diploma, examinations, and assessments based on which you apply for an exemption.
-You will also have to hand in some documentations, like a (certified copy of) your examination result, transcript or diploma, a list of literature and/or a course description.
-You should hand in a file which is as complete as possible.
+You will also have to hand in some documentations, like a certified transcript or diploma, a list of literature of the course and a course description.
+You should hand in a file which is as complete as possible; an incomplete file can only for this reason be rejected.

 Applications need to be handed in by the end of week 2 of the block in which the course is taught.